 As native plants invaded these sites, many changed in form and behavior over succeeding years.
-Some repeated these behaviors with repeated disturbance, others not; instead, repeating their successional behaviors.
-Given that they have populated the site and their seed bank is reestablished, their initial behaviors may be unlikely to repeat but in places (such as where burn piles have sterilized the seed bank), I have seen that they do.
-Hopefully, some these observations will alert whoever attempts this somewhere else, so that more information can be captured before and during the process.
-I have few analytical capabilities here, so these will be gross visual observations, but it would be very cool to figure out why these changes progressed.
+Some repeated these behaviors with repeated disturbance, others not; instead taking their successional behaviors.
+Given that the latter had settled into the site and the seed bank then reestablished, their initial behaviors are unlikely to repeat.
+Hopefully, some these observations will alert whoever attempts this somewhere else, such that more information can be captured before and during the process.
+I have few analytical capabilities, so these will be fairly gross visual observations, but it would be very cool to figure out why these changes progressed.